-Domain: E74 Group Range: E39 Actor

-Scope note: This property relates an E39 Actor to the E74 Group of which that E39 Actor is a member.
+Domain: Range: Quantification: E74 Group E39 Actor many to many (0,n:0,n) Scope note: This property relates an E39 Actor to the E74 Group of which that E39 Actor is a member.
 Groups, Legal Bodies and Persons, may all be members of Groups.
 A Group necessarily consists of more than one member.

-This property is a shortcut of the more fully developed path $\it E74~Group$, $\it P144i~gained~member~by, \it E85~Joining, \it P143~joined$, $\it E39~Actor$

-The property P107.1 kind of member can be used to specify the type of membership or the role the member has in the group.
+This property is a shortcut of the more fully developed path E74 Group , P144i gained member by , E85 Joining , P143 joined , E39 Actor The property P107.1 kind of member can be used to specify the type of membership or the role the member has in the group.
+Examples: Moholy Nagy (E21) is current or former member of Bauhaus (E74)

-- Moholy Nagy (E21) is current or former member of Bauhaus (E74) - National Museum of Science and Industry (E40) has current or former member The National Railway Museum (E40) - The married couple Queen Elisabeth and Prince Phillip (E74) has current or former member Prince Phillip (E21) with P107.1 kind of member husband (E55 Type)
+• National Museum of Science and Industry (E40) has current or former member The National

+Railway Museum (E40)

+• The married couple Queen Elisabeth and Prince Phillip (E74) has current or former member Prince Phillip (E21) with P107.1 kind of member husband (E55 Type)